Skip to main content

 What is a Full Appeal?

-Full appeal is when a party has a right to automatically appeal a ruling of a lower court.
+A full appeal is when a party has the right to automatically appeal a ruling of a lower court.
 It is when they do not need permission from the court to move ahead with the appeal.
-In most cases, full appeals are permitted in those cases where there are serious errors of law or matters of very high public concern.
+Serious errors of law or matters of very great public concern are the most common grounds for a full appeal.

 Features of a Full Appeal